Orangecoins/Coffecoin-2.0/README.md

 **CoffeeCoin2.0 (OC)**

+CoffeeCoin2.0 (CFC)

-Coffeecoin2.0 is a unique combination of POW distribution with POS minting to secure the network.
-Coffeecoin2.0 distribution will start on April 27, 2014 with a limited 2 week mining period.
-After the initial release of 50 million coins, POS interest will be earned at a rate of 20% in the first year, 10% in the second year, 5% in the third year down to a constant 2.5% interest.
+Coffeecoin2.0 utilizes pure "Proof of Stake" to secure the network.
+Initial release consists of roughly 100 million coins, completely premined and swapped with the older, corrupt version of CoffeeCoin.
+POS interest will be earned at a rate of 10% in the first year.
+The interest rate will decrease at a rate of 5% per year until a floor of 1% is reached.
+For example, the first year will be 10%, the second year will be 9.5%, the third year will be 9.025%, fourth 8.57%, etc. It will take approximately 45 years to reach the 1% floor.

-PoS will start after at least 14 days of holding of the coins in the wallet.
+Coins will be eligible for staking after 24 hours, and will continue to accumulate "staking weight" for 90 days.
 With PoS, the coin is more resilient to 51% attack.

-**Other Specifications:**
+Other Specifications:

-- 2 minute  block target
+20 second block target
-- 5000 coins per block initially
-- PoW completely remvoed from block 10000
-- Difficulty retargets every block
+Difficulty re-targets every block
-- PoS variable interests:
+PoS variable interest:
-	- 1st year: 20%
-	- 2nd year: 10%
-	- 3rd year: 5%
-	- 4th and subsequent years: 2.5%
+Begins at 10%.
+Each subsequent year is 95% of the previous year until a floor of 1% is reached.
-- Total coins will be 200 million
+Total coins will begin at 100 million
-- 4 confirmations for transaction, thus fast 8 mins confirmation for transdactions
-- 300 confirmations for minted blocks
+3 confirmations for transactions, thus fully confirmed in 1 minute 40 confirmations for minted blocks
-- .5% premine for development, support and maintenance, new feature developments etc.
+100% premine of initial ~100 million CFC for a 1:1 swap with coins from the old version Coin Control implemented

-- Ports: 16789 (connection) and 16889 (RPC)
+Ports: 16789 (connection) and 16889 (RPC)